Annual Constitution Day Lecture

 A celebration of the adoption of the U.S. Constitution and the importance of the document today.

-In its fifth year, ASU's Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
+In its eighth year, ASU's Constitution Day Lecture has welcomed deep conversation and productive debate about the crafting of the U.S. Constitution, its writers, and its objectives.
 Watch all of our previous Constitution Day lectures below.

-Annual Constitution Day Lecture 2023
+Annual Constitution Day Lecture 2025

 Previous Constitution Day Lectures